Drugs Banned in Sport

 Athletic drug testing is done to detect banned substances or performance enhancing agents in competitive-level athletes.
 In the U.S, drug testing may occur in Olympic-level sports, National Collegiate Athletic Association sports (NCAA), and professional sports.
 The U.S. Anti-Doping Agency (USADA) is the national anti-doping organization for the Olympic movement in the United States.
 With the USADA, as noted in the WADA code, testing may occur in competition or out of competition and can occur at any time and at any location.
-Testing can result in disqualifications, sanctions, and stripping of medals and world titles, as seen with professional cyclist Lance Armstrong.
+Testing can result in disqualifications, sanctions, and stripping of medals and world titles.

 Drugs such as

 have been shown to impart significant performance enhancing effects.
 However, these substances can also be associated with dangerous and possibly life-threatening side effects.
 Athletes should avoid these performance-enhancing substances not only because they may compromise the privilege to compete, but also because they can be harmful or even fatal with long-term use.

 This means that the substance or method is prohibited In- and Out-of-Competition as defined in the Code.